Damien Winter Middle School and Novice Invitational

 perm is just a test of competition

-CP competition is base on mandates
+CP competition is based on mandates

 Competition is not Topicality (e.g. T-should)